JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/derived-data-types.md

-# DERVIED DATA TYPES
+# DERIVED DATA TYPES

-Types or data types are a classification of data, that tells the compiler how to use that data.

-Tells the computer how much space it occupies and how the bit pattern is stored.
+The derived data types are built on the basic three data types (Boolean, Numeric and String).

 The Data Types in go,